 # Users

-Administrators can manage file and folder access for both **individual users** and **groups** to control who can perform actions within a site.
-These permissions govern what users can see and do within their assigned directories, helping ensure a secure and structured environment.
+Administrators manage file and folder access for both individual users and groups to control what each user can see and do within a site.

 For directory-backed authentication and provisioning, see [Active Directory And LDAP](/using-exavault/users/active-directory-and-ldap.md).